BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ## Debugging

 When you start working with objects, you are likely to encounter some new exceptions.
-If you try to access an attribute that doesn’t exist, you get:
+If you try to access a field that doesn’t exist, you get:

 ```jldoctest chap15
 julia> p = Point(3.0, 4.0)